Manage a Team

 For example, if you’re hiring a social media manager for your boutique, posting on Instagram with engaging visuals can attract the right talent.

-Don’t underestimate the power of traditional job boards.
+And finally, don’t underestimate the power of traditional job boards.
 Websites like Indeed, Glassdoor, and specialized boards for your industry can help you find qualified candidates.

 • Indeed: Widely used and covers various industries.